 The Parties agree that all communications sent by transmission to the aforementioned numbers with receipt confirmation in normal conditions issued by the machine through which the transmission was made shall be considered to be valid.
 Notices shall be considered served on the date appearing on the fax transmission confirmation.
 The aforementioned fax numbers may be changed, each Party being bound to duly notify in writing such event to the other.

 6. Payments.
 By the 10th day of each month Seller shall provide Buyer a written statement covering the preceding month.
 Billing and payment will be based on Daily Contract Quantity and measurement information provided by the transporter .
 All amounts payable under this GTC are due by the 20th day of the month in which the statement therefor was received.
 The statement may indicate that amounts due are to be paid in Dollars at Seller’s option.
 The billed amounts shall be considered paid when credited to the bank account of the Seller.
-Should the due date be a Saturday, Sunday or holiday, then payments shall be due the immediately precedeing day.
+Should the due date be a Saturday, Sunday or holiday, then payments shall be due the immediately preceding day.
 The Buyer shall take all necessary actions to ensure that billed amounts are credited to the Seller’s bank account on or before the due date of the relevant bill.